ruFFaa/AgentVault/PRIVACY_POLICY.md

 **11. Contact Us**

-If you have any questions about this Privacy Policy, please contact us at `privacy@agentvault.example.com` (*Note: Replace domain before production*).
+If you have any questions about this Privacy Policy, please contact us at `AgentVault@proton.me` (*Note: Replace domain before production*).